Lead with confidence

 Educational leadership curriculum

 The educational leadership program was created in conjunction with the Carnegie Project and includes courses in leadership, accountability, diversity and instruction.
 The courses will help you connect research with practice and lead organizations.
-This educational leadership program is beneficial for those who want to be leaders in a variety of different education systems and settings.
+The program is beneficial for those who want to be leaders in a variety of different education systems and settings.

 EDU 701 Leadership, Policy and Context